Maílton

-Maílton dos Santos de Sá (born 31 May 1998), known simply as Maílton, is a Brazilian footballer who plays as a right-back for Metalist Kharkiv.
+Maílton dos Santos de Sá (born 31 May 1998), known simply as Maílton, is a Brazilian professional footballer who plays as a right-back for Campeonato Brasileiro Série A club São Paulo.

 Career

 Metalist Khatkiv

 Maílton moved to Metalist Kharkiv on a permanent contract on 1 July 2022.

 Chapecoense Loan

 In summer 2022 he moved to Chapecoense, where he played 14 matches scoring one goal.
 In December 2022 he returned to Metalist Kharkiv.

 Ponte Preta Loan

 In December 2022, he moved on loan to Ponte Preta.